warp-contracts/academy/warp-academy-docs/tutorials/pst/deployment/deployment.md

 };
 ```

-And deploy contract using exactly the same method that is used in the tests.
-We will log the contract id to the console, so we can relate to it while writing interactions.
+* Deploy contract using exactly the same method that is used in the tests.
+We will log the deployment result
+(which contains contract transaction id and contract source transaction id) as well as link to SonAR - that will
+navigate directly to the deployed contract.

 ```js
 const contractTxId = await warp.createContract.deploy({